Political leaders and actors among those set to take part in Irish unity rally

 Actors Jimmy Nesbitt and Colm Meaney will be among those participating.

-Cold Feet star Nesbitt will deliver the keynote address at the close of the afternoon-long rally.
+Cold Feet star Nesbitt, who is from a unionist background in Northern Ireland, will deliver the keynote address at the close of the afternoon-long rally.

+Ahead of the event, he insisted he was not jumping on any “bandwagon”.

+“I think people are imagining that I’m jumping or joining some bandwagon, and I’m certainly not,” he told the Belfast Telegraph.

 Ireland’s deputy premier and leader of the Fine Gael party Leo Varadkar will give an address, as will Sinn Fein President Mary Lou McDonald.